-Making a WorkCover claim in Queensland can be nearly as painful as the injury you initially suffered.
+Accessing your entitlements after an accident at work in Queensland can be nearly as painful as your injury.
 If this is the case, our experienced workers compensation lawyers located in Brisbane can help.

-- As of 2019, the most recent annual report issued by Worksafe Queensland highlighted 96,967 new workers compensation claims, however, for numerous reasons many more injuries go unreported
+- As of 2020, the most recent annual report issued by the Queensland regulator highlighted 96,967 new workers compensation claims, however, for numerous reasons many more injuries go unreported

 - Payments to injured workers totalled $943.5 million for the fiscal year